 Confirming your Surgery Date

 After consulting with the surgeon, your surgery will be booked through the central booking office.
 You will receive a phone call or a letter by mail informing you of your surgery date/time, anesthetist, and the time of your visit to the pre-operative clinic.
 Please call the phone number provided as soon as possible to confirm your surgical date.

-- time you need to arrive at the hospital the morning of your surgery
+- The time you need to arrive at the hospital the morning of your surgery

-- the general time of your discharge after the procedure
+- The length of surgery and approximate time of your discharge after the procedure

 Please bring all your medications along with list of doses and times taken each day.
 A current pharmacy prescription print out would be ideal.

 Instructions for the Day(s) Before your Surgery